 Last setting is the cell-count.
 Put the individual battery’s cell-count.
 If you use two 6S batteries in 12S config it still is 6S you should put here if you use LUA-app.
 If you always have the same two 6S batteries as 12S and do not use LUA-app you can put 12 in here.
 (Max = 99).

-Going right once more get’s us to the write-screen, press Up and Down at the same time to write the tag:
+Going right once more get’s us to the write-screen, press Up and Down at the same time to write the settings to tag:

 You will be presented with confirmation-screen: